PostgreSQL Partition Manager Extension (pg_partman)

 • If the child table parameter is given, only that child table will have constraints applied.

-• If the p_child_table parameter is not given, constraints are placed on the last child table older than the optimize_constraint value.
+• If the child table parameter is NOT given, constraints are placed on the last child table older than the optimize_constraint value.
 For example, if the optimize_constraint value is 30, then constraints will be placed on the child table that is 31 back from the current partition (as long as partition pre-creation has been kept up to date).

-• If you need to apply constraints to all older child tables, use the included python script (reapply_constraint.py).
-Or if you're on PG11+, use the reapply_constraints_proc procedure.
-Both these methods have options to make constraint application easier with as little impact on performance as possible.
+• If you need to apply constraints to all older child tables, use the reapply_constraints_proc procedure.
+This method has options to make constraint application easier with as little impact on performance as possible.

 • The p_job_id parameter is optional.
 It’s for internal use and allows job logging to be consolidated into the original job that called this function if applicable.